cloudogu/gitops-playground/README.md

 #### Apply via kubectl (remote cluster)

 For remote clusters it is easiest to apply the playground via kubectl.
+You can find info on how to install kubectl [here](https://v1-21.docs.kubernetes.io/docs/tasks/tools/#kubectl).

 ```shell
 # Create a temporary ServiceAccount and authorize via RBAC.
 This is needed to install CRDs, etc.